MicrosoftDocs/sdk-api/sdk-api-src/content/namedpipeapi/nf-namedpipeapi-waitnamedpipew.md

 If the function succeeds, the process should use the <a href="/windows/desktop/api/fileapi/nf-fileapi-createfilea">CreateFile</a> function to open a handle to the named pipe.
 A return value of <b>TRUE</b> indicates that there is at least one instance of the pipe available.
 A subsequent <b>CreateFile</b> call to the pipe can fail, because the instance was closed by the server or opened by another client.

 <b>Windows 10, version 1709:  </b>Pipes are only supported within an app-container; ie, from one UWP process to another UWP process that's part of the same app.
-Also, named pipes must use the syntax "\\.\pipe\LOCAL\" for the pipe name.
+Also, named pipes must use the syntax `\\.\pipe\LOCAL\` for the pipe name.

 ### Examples